Attorney for Unsafe Work Conditions in Woodland Hills

 - Keeping accurate records of all workplace injuries

-Retaliation & Wrongful Termination
+Retaliation & Wrongful Termination for Reporting Unsafe Conditions

 When faced with unsafe work conditions, some employees aren't only at risk of injury, they also may be faced with retaliation or wrongful termination if they report the conditions to the authorities.
 If you have acted as a whistleblower to report your employer for unsafe conditions or practices and then experienced retaliation, you likely have legal options.
 Our firm has handled thousands of employment law cases and is ready to aggressively pursue accountability in this matter on your behalf.